-Denver University of Colorado, Denver Counseling Program

-Supplementary Supervision Contract Agreement
+University of Colorado, Denver Counseling Program Supplementary Supervision Contract Agreement and ending (date) .

-ament serves as a supervision contract between (Name, State, License & License and CU Denver student
+This document serves as a supervis ion contract between (Name, State, License & License

+#) and CU Denver student

-for the period be
+(Name) for the period beginning (date)

-and ending (date)

 My Site (Name, address, phone number, etc.)

-- Lagran to andhara to all ACA/NDCC Codes of Ethics I will omeil (Supervisor adhere to all ACA/NBCC Codes of Ethics.
-I will each week, on F ' • , I will also email a copy of my weekly hours she cal incidents, I will call (Supervisor Name) • () as well as check in with my on site supervise · · · (name and phone).
+I agree to adhere to all A ACA/NBCC Codes of Ethics.
+I will email (Supervisor Name) each week, on Friday, with an update of m caseload I will also em ail a copy of my weekly hours sheet each Friday.
+If there are any critical incidents, I will call (Supervisor Name) immediately at as well as check in with my on site supervisor ()

+(name and phone).